Films About Ghosts (The Best Of...): Track listing

-Pressings of this disc from mid 2004 onward include "Accidentally in Love", the Crows' hit single from the soundtrack of DreamWorks Animation Studios' Shrek 2 (2004).
-The Dutch version of this album includes a new version of "Holiday in Spain", recorded as a duet with Dutch band Bløf.
-The single, in English and Dutch, went number one in the Netherlands, as did the album after the success of the single.
+Pressings of the disc from mid-2004 onward include "Accidentally in Love", the Crows' hit single from the soundtrack of DreamWorks Animation Studios' Shrek 2 (2004).
+The Dutch version of the album includes a new version of "Holiday in Spain", recorded as a duet with Dutch band Bløf.
+The single, in English and Dutch, went to number one in the Netherlands, as did the album after the success of the single.

 The original British version contained the song "Blues Run the Game", a cover of a Jackson C. Frank song and later pressing have a version of "Four White Stallions" from New Amsterdam: Live at Heineken Music Hall February 4–6, 2003.
 The South American version contained the latter and Enhanced CD data.

 This album was released twice in Australia, the second release containing a DVD of live performances.
-A version with a second disc containing the Music-Video-Edited versions of "American Girls", "Mrs. Potter's Lullaby", "Angels of the Silences", "Round Here", "Daylight Fading", "A Long December" and "Mr. Jones" was also released in the United Kingdom.
+A version with a second disc containing the music videos of "American Girls", "Mrs. Potter's Lullaby", "Angels of the Silences", "Round Here", "Daylight Fading", "A Long December", "Hanginaround" and "Mr. Jones" was also released in the United Kingdom.